apyan/Car-Rental-Android-App/README.md

-# Car-Rental-Android-App
+# Car-Rental-Android-App:
-A mobile application that helps users locate car rental locations.
+It's a mobile application similar to ZoomCar, which helps users to locate cars available for Rent in their Surroundings.